-The Zone Field Length (LZ) field sets the value of LZ, which is used in a test carried out by the radio to see if it can acquire
+The Zone Field Length (LZ) field sets the value of LZ, which is used in a test carried out by the radio to see if it can acquire a control channel.

 Enter the value assigned by your network operator, which will depend on the value of the Network Type field.
 For MPT 1327: